Locksmith & 20th Century Debut ‘Ron’s Gone Wrong’ First Imagery

 “Through prop work I found my way to work on Aardman’s Wallace & Gromit: The Curse of the Were-Rabbit as a set dresser,” he recalls.
 “On that movie, the dressers would all watch the previous day’s rushes in dailies, and I realized the animators were having the most fun.
 I started bugging them for tips and took old characters home to teach myself.
 I was hooked.
 I even got some shots in the film.
 They were only rabbits, but hey!”

-Set in a world where walking, talking, digitally connected bots have become children’s best friends, Ron's Gone Wrong tells the story of an 11-year-old boy who finds that his robot buddy doesn’t quite work.
+He also directed episodes of Aardman’s Shaun the Sheep series and worked as a storyboard artist on The Pirates!
+Band of Misfits, Inside Out and The Good Dinosaur.
+His upcoming movie Ron’s Gone Wrong is set in a world where walking, talking, digitally connected “bots” have become children’s best friends, and tells the story of an 12-year-old boy who finds that his robot buddy Ron doesn’t quite work.

 “I love working with performance: whether it’s with an actor, an animator, a story artist,” notes the 43-year-old helmer.
 “I love the energy that erupts when we get excited about an idea … And I love working with design.
 Lots to love.
 The challenge is the volume of decisions that have to be tracked throughout the whole film.
 We’re working all over the film at all times so it can be challenging to hold it all in place.”